|

 DIY Color-Boosting Hairspray

 I’ve had my hair back at its natural hair color for over five years now.
 I gave up hair dye when I learned abut the not-so-nice chemicals that make up most of the ingredients.
 I’ve come to terms with my natural hair color and I generally like the color it is.
+However, sometimes I just want a color boosting product to help my hair out a little bit.

 I’ve been making my own hairspray for a while and I love the recipe I use.
 It’s natural and yet has great hold; it’s a great product all by itself.
 However, I recently heard of people using teas to dye everything from napkins to hair and thus my color boosting solution was born.